 Allocating a portion of your discretionary income towards building up your savings can also help improve your credit.
 Having money stashed away for a “rainy day” or a down payment on a car or home makes you less likely to need to borrow money for a purchase.
 If you don’t already have a savings account, setting one up is a good step towards financial well-being.
 There are some banks that only require a minimum of $25 to open a savings account and some don’t have any minimum requirement at all.
 The key is to make sure you’re saving something from every paycheck.

 If you’re on a journey to improving your credit and are in the market to purchase a vehicle, a dealer enrolled in the Credit Acceptance auto finance program can help you get approved for vehicle financing.
-Simply fill out the Start Your Credit Approval form on our website and get connected with three of our enrolled dealers near you to get started!
+Simply see if you pre-qualify on our website and we’ll connect you with a car dealership in your area that can help you get started.